cedrata/flask-catalog-backend/README.md

 - instead of having multiple `try catch` create custom exceptions to handle query parameters validation
 - more in depth tests
 - versioning with a separate file and not hardcoded in pyproject.toml
+- add as a function parameter the database instead of hardcode it inside the function